 An option for everyone

 With so many options available for supporting your tomato plants, it’s easy to conclude that tomatoes are more trouble than they’re worth.
-Yet finding the right method for your crop is as easy as considering your needs: when would you like to harvest your tomatoes?
+Yet finding the right method for how to trellis tomatoes as easy as considering your needs: when would you like to harvest your tomatoes?
 How many do you want to eat?
 Should you store any for the winter?
 And finally, how do you like to prune them?
 Answering these questions will help you sort through the options and choose what’s right for you.
 If only true love were that simple.

 This article was originally published in 2016 and has been updated for accuracy and comprehensiveness.